Do fidget spinners help or hurt?

 - Velcro under a desk

 - “Chewlery” (for those with oral fixations)

 Is a fidget an appropriate therapeutic tool for my child?

 You’ll need to speak with a professional to see if it is appropriate.
 Fidgets are often a distraction for people.
 They can take away from the person’s concentration.
 Fidgets should only be used by those that need extra sensory input in order to focus.
 I recommend speaking with a professional that help you figure out if a fidget would be helpful.

 What else can I do to help treat ADHD?

 Therapy, Individualized Educational Plans (IEPs), occupational therapy, exercise, and medication (in extreme cases) are all resources that can help a child focus and flourish.
 At Christopher John Counseling, we meet with parents and students to help them maximize their effectiveness inside and outside of the classroom.
-Click here for a free consultation to meet with an ADHD therapist in Denver, Colorado.
+Click here for a free consultation to meet with an ADHD therapist in Winston-Salem, NC.